22 May 2020

 How to throw a virtual baby shower

 Do your family and friends live far away?
-Or has the corona virus hit the breaks on your baby shower?
+Or has the corona virus hit the brakes on your baby shower?

 What is a virtual baby shower?